jluong102/ProjectGuardian/README.md

 # Project Guardian
 ## Description
-Project Guardian is a multi-purpose monitoring tool for SRE desinged to be moduler.
+Project Guardian is a multi-purpose monitoring tool for SRE designed to be moduler.